 Your source water comes from the Detroit River, situated within the Lake St. Clair, Clinton River, Detroit River, Rouge River, Ecorse River, in the U.S., and parts of the Thames River, Little River, Turkey Creek and Sydenham watersheds in Canada.
 The Michigan Department of Environmental Quality in partnership with the U.S. Geological Survey, the Great Lakes Water Authority, and the Michigan Public Health Institute performed a source water assessment in 2004 to determine the susceptibility of potential contamination.
 The susceptibility rating is on a seven-tiered scale from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contaminant sources.
 The susceptibility of our Detroit River source water intakes were determined to be highly susceptible to potential contamination.
 However, all four GLWA water treatment plants that use source water from Detroit River have historically provided satisfactory treatment of this source water to meet drinking water standards.
-GLWA have initiated source-water and the susceptibility of the source water in the source water and the source water in the source water and the source water from Detroit River have historically provided satisfactory treatment of this source water to meet drinking water standards.
-GLWA have historical behavior protection activities that include chemical containment, spill response, and a mercury reduction program.
+GLWA has initiated source-water source water in a characteria contamination is a particular provided satisfactory treatment of this source water to meet drinking water standards.
+GLWA has initiated source-water source water in a characteria contamination in a structure in a characteria contamination with a marker were determined to be marker.

+protection activities that include chemical containment, spill response, and a mercury reduction program.
 GLWA participates in a National Pollutant Discharge Elimination System permit discharge program and has an emergency response management plan.